todiane/bootstraping/README.md

 A place I use to create different bootstrap templates I might use on my projects.
 They all use Bootstrap 5 and when I find myself with some time on my hands and/or I want to get away from backend and play with a little front-end, I go through bootstrap and see what I can make.

 They are all 100% mobile-first, fully responsive sections and I can pick and choose from any of them and put them together to create different looks.
+I built some of these templates thanks to YouTube videos

+The live website is here: https://bootstraping-1c208b986d1f.herokuapp.com/

 # For example